Growing organic traffic is an endless pursuit.

 But to know what needs improvement, you need to know how to measure content performance.

 Organic rankings and traffic are telling indicators.
 Rankings reveal movements up or down the search engine results page while organic traffic indicates how many visitors a page produces from those rankings.

-But measuring performance across topics also provides a new layer of insight into the popularity and engagement of a topic and where to drill in further.
+But measuring performance across topics also provides a new layer of insight.
+You can learn about the popularity and engagement of a topic and where you might need to drill in further.

 For example, say you find that users spend more time on pages within a certain topic.

 As a result, you prioritize more of this type of content.